informalsystems/sovereign-ibc/docs/DataRequirements.md

 #### Client endpoints

-- `ibc_clientStates`: Requests all client states associated with the chain.
+- `/ibc_clientStates`: Returns all client states associated with the chain.
-- `ibc_ConsensusStates`: Requests all the consensus states associated with a specified client.
+- `/ibc_consensusStates`: Returns all the consensus states associated with a specified client.
-- `ibc_consensusStateHeights`: Requests all the consensus state heights associated with a specified client.
+- `/ibc_consensusStateHeights`: Returns all the consensus state heights associated with a specified client.
-- `ibc_upgradedClientState`: Requests the upgraded client state associated with a specified client.
+- `/ibc_upgradedClientState`: Returns the upgraded client state associated with a specified client.

 #### Connection endpoints

-- `ibc_clientConnections`: Requests all connections associated with a specified client.
+- `/ibc_clientConnections`: Returns all connections associated with a specified client.
-- ‍`ibc_connections`: Requests all connections associated with the chain.
+- ‍`/ibc_connections`: Returns all connections associated with the chain.
+- `/ibc_connection`: Returns the connection associated with a specified connection identifier.
+- `ibc_connectionParams`: Returns the connection parameters associated with a specified connection.

 ## Rollup WebSocket